Bio coming soon.

 Regardless of the personal or professional opportunities my future holds, innovation and impact will still remain at the forefront; I will continue developing an appreciation for the even the smallest of details the world has to offer and create ample opportunities to laugh heartily throughout this adventure called life.

-Gina Gilbert, AAP Office Assistant 3
+AAP Office Assistant 3

 I am the OA3 for Academic Achievement Programs.
 I was born and raised in Kittitas County.
 I have 3 children and 3 grandchildren.
 My life overflows, and my career is very important to me.
 I have always sought employment that is rewarding and where I can help people.
 AAP is the perfect department for me.
 I love the diversity and the needs of our students makes you feel like you are doing something important and good.

-Kaitlin Wright, TRiO SSS Graduate Assistant Academic Counselor
+TRiO SSS Academic Counselor